 UK Fabric Maps Set to Make a Splash in the US

-Hampshire based SplashMaps® Selected to Exhibit at the New York Rights Fair
+South East based SplashMaps® Selected to Exhibit at the New York Rights Fair

 One of the UK’s most innovative outdoor brands has been selected to exhibit at the New York Rights Fair (May 30 – June 1, 2018).
-Hampshire based SplashMaps® is being sponsored by the Department for International Trade to showcase its ultra-practical award-winning¹ fabric maps in the US for the first time.
+South-East based SplashMaps® is being sponsored by the Department for International Trade to showcase its ultra-practical award-winning¹ fabric maps in the US for the first time.

-SplashMaps®, which uses mapping data from partners such as Ordinance Survey, Dorling Kindersly and Harvey Maps in the UK, currently works with clients as diverse as Lush, [Global rescue organisation?] and the UK Antarctic Heritage Trust.
-Following its success in the UK, the company is inviting US mappers to expand their offering and include fabric maps, to reach a wider audience, [provide a viable alternative to GPS] and maximise profits from their mapping data.
+SplashMaps® uses mapping data from partners like Ordinance Survey, A to Z and Harvey Maps in the UK to make unique, versatile fabric maps for clients as diverse as Lush (the ethical cosmetic brand), the Scouts and the Scientific Exploration Society.
+Following its success with this approach in the UK outdoors and gift markets, the company’s focus now includes helping US businesses increase profits from their existing content too.

-“We aim to show potential US partners the benefits of marrying their mapping content with our expertise in fine printing maps on fabric,” says SplashMaps® MD David Overton.
-“We’d like to help boost their current sales from paper maps by offering another revenue stream; our highly practical weather-proof, washable, wearable range of fabric maps - which don’t need folding, batteries or a signal!”
-David concludes, “Two thirds of our export sales are to the US, which demonstrates an appetite for fabric maps and with the right partner we see huge potential for US sales.”
+“We aim to show potential US partners the benefits of marrying their content, be they maps or detailed art, with our expertise in fine printing maps on fabric,” says SplashMaps® MD David Overton.
+“We’d like to help boost their current sales beyond paper maps by offering another revenue stream; our highly practical weather-proof, washable, wearable range of fabric maps - which don’t need folding, batteries or a signal!”
+David concludes, “Two thirds of our export sales are to the US, which demonstrates an appetite for fabric maps and with the right partners we see huge potential for US sales.”

 For the New York Rights Fair, the company will present exciting new SplashMaps® ranges including best-selling Toob headwear, which now accounts for more than half UK sales.
-There will be bold new partner products along with eye-catching gift packaging aimed at the new markets, and examples of the versatile, unique and ethical lines available on-line and via retailers in the UK.
+There will be bold new partner products and latest in-house designs along with eye-catching gift packaging aimed at the new markets.
+The range includes our latest fully recycled ethical lines available on-line and via retailers in the UK.

 “We’re delighted that SplashMaps® has started to see success internationally and look forward to seeing what the future holds for this ambitious, innovative, South East-based company,” said Ben Raby, Regional Director, South East, Department for International Trade.
 “With SplashMaps identifying demand for its product overseas, we hope its presence at the New York Rights Fair will quite literally put it on the map!”